Welcome to Apparel Production and Fashion Merchandising!

 This course is designed to simulate a comprehensive experience of the business of fashion.
 The experience should bring alive the economics, distribution, promotion, and retail of fashion.
-The topics of study include the fundamentals of fashion, fashion merchandising, forecasting of fashion, and essential strategies of promoting and selling fashion.
-Upon completion of the course, students should be ready for the retail of fashion at the entry level of work or post-secondary education.
+The topics of study include the fundamentals of fashion, fashion merchandising, forecasting of fashion, and essential strategies for promoting and selling fashion.
+Upon completion of the course, students should be ready for the retail of fashion at the entry-level of work or post-secondary education.

 (No pre-req for Apparel I; students are enrolled 10th grade and up)